 Public utility customers are already submitting project proposals, but according to PRC attorney Russel Fisk, submitting an application early will not give the projects an advantage.

-The credit rate has not yet been established but will be based on the total aggregate retail rate (TARR).
+The credit rate is based on the total aggregate retail rate (TARR).
 The utility must calculate the TARR on a per-customer-class basis, minus the commission-approved distribution costs.
 The utility also must identify all proposed rules, fees, and other charges converted to a kWh rate.
 (Includes fuel and power cost adjustments, the value of renewable energy attributes, and other charges of a utility’s effective rate schedule applicable to a given customer rate class, but not including charges described on a utility’s rate schedule as minimum monthly charges.)

 The utility’s tariff for the bill credit must include a table specifying: